Principles Matter

 These are not marketing statements.
 They are structural guardrails.

-VisionTrek exists to support transformation, not personality worship, dependency, or spiritual hierarchy.
+VisionTrek exists to support transformation through ethical facilitation, participant sovereignty, and grounded integration.
 To protect the integrity of this work, we commit to the following principles:

 Facilitator Code of Conduct